Crankers/AutoPilot-Hash-Upload/README.md

       {"displayName": "Test Kiosks", "backendTag": "TEST_KIOSK"}
     ]
     ```
-    To use this example, you would set the `NEXT_PUBLIC_AUTOPILOT_GROUP_TAGS` environment variable to the above JSON string (ensure it's a single line or properly escaped if your environment requires it).
+    To use this example, you would set the `NEXT_PUBLIC_GROUP_TAG_LIST` environment variable to the above JSON string (ensure it's a single line or properly escaped if your environment requires it).
 *   If this environment variable is not set or is invalid JSON, the application will fall back to a default list of group tags.